bangbay/wp-user-avatar/readme.txt

 = How can I see which users have an avatar? =

-WP User Avatar adds a column to your Users admin table with avatar thumbnails.
-If "Show Avatars" is enabled in your Discussion settings, instead of a new column, you will see avatars to the left of each username.
+For administrators, WP User Avatar adds a column with avatar thumbnails to your Users admin table.
+If "Show Avatars" is enabled in your Discussion settings, you will see avatars to the left of each username instead of in a new column.

 = Will WP User Avatar work with comment author avatars? =